PX4/PX4-Avoidance/README.md

 ## Default Installation for Ubuntu 14.04 and ROS Indigo

-Follow installation guide from http://dev.px4.io/ to install ROS Indigo, Gazebo, SITL and Mavros (from source).
+Follow installation guide from http://dev.px4.io/ to install ROS Indigo and Mavros (from source).

 ```bash
 # Install PCL